leafo/lapis/docs/actions.md

 `/hello/world` will not match the route `/hello`.

 You can specify a named parameter with a `:` followed immediately by the name.
-The parameter will match all characters excluding `/`:
+The parameter will match all characters excluding `/` (in the general case):

 ```lua